 Our team has been asked more than once, perhaps even more than five times, "why choose Airtax over an accountant?”

-We could rattle off an answer about Airtax being cool, Airtax being orange, or something else superficial like that.
+We could rattle off an answer about Airtax being cool, Airtax being teal, or something else superficial like that.
 But, if we put it to you bluntly, Airtax is cheaper and more convenient with other extras you can’t get from your local accountant.

 Airtax is cheaper than an accountant